btjanaka/algorithm-problems/README.md

-# Competitive Programming Solutions
+# Algorithm Problem Solutions

-This repository contains (sometimes partial) solutions to problems from various (competitive) programming websites and competitions (not all of them are really competitions).
-If you need any explanations, feel free to contact me at bryon@btjanaka.net.
+This repository contains solutions to algorithm problems from various websites and competitions.
+Most solutions have explanations included at the top.
+If you need further details, feel free to contact me at bryon@btjanaka.net.

 Currently, the websites/contests represented in this repo are: